 As I run my race, do I live with this aforementioned perspective in mind?
 A surfer knows two key things: (s)he has to “catch the wave”; the wave heads only to the shoreline.
 Similarly, a sailboat is dead in the water minus wind in its sails; its propelling wind heads in one direction.

 Many American churches seek foremost the desirables (those wealthy, healthy, and respectable) and focus primarily on measurables (buildings, budgets, and awesome, quantifiable missions).
 Further, you often hear from them a message of “Do, do, do!
 You didn’t do enough!
 You are wrong, wrong, wrong!”
 Here, preachers are foremost either converted sport coaches, who encourage their team to outperform what they did last week or CEO’s, who mainly seek the best natural assets for their vision.

 Of course, robust budgets, healthy and loving people, and set and attainable results can be helpful; they’re just not foundational for the church built on the confession of Christ as the Son of the Living God (Matt 16:13–28; Rom 12:8; 1 Cor 3; 12:27–28).
 I’m thankful for people who organize, lead, … and realize that unless God builds the house we labor in vain.
 For God’s message is not foremost do, but done.
-He seeks and supports the humble, not the proud, the weak not the strong, those who catch his wave of compassion to “the harassed and helpless” (Matt 9:35–38).
+And, he seeks and supports the humble, not the proud, the weak not the strong, those who catch his wave of compassion to “the harassed and helpless” (Matt 9:35–38).

 When I apply this concept to my race, I ask: Am I riding God’s wave and heading in his direction or will my efforts on That Day be exposed as “wood, hay, and stubble”?